caia-techblr/java-examples/Notes/Lab-Experiments/Lab-5/README.md

     * Implement following methods
         - Constructor(s)
         - Initialize/Fill the scores
+        - Find sum & average of the scores

         - Add a skill
         - Print all skills in sorted order
         - Check if student is having specific skill